 Learn how to identify animal habitats with our guide to the common animal burrows and holes found in the British wintertime.

-December is the best time to look for mammal holes made by burrowing animals.
-Now that the vegetation has died back, holes and burrows are easier to spot.
+Ever wondered which animal has made small holes in the ground?
+Or what animal that burrow you've spotted belongs to?
+Winter is the best time to look for mammal holes made by burrowing animals, because as the vegetation has died back, holes and burrows are easier to spot.

 It is by no means unusual, though, to find badgers, foxes, rabbits and rats all sharing the same badger sett, often emerging from the same holes.

 Small predators, such as stoats and weasels, often live in holes stolen from their prey, and even pine martens have been recorded living in badger setts.
 So don’t be surprised if you find some strange bedfellows.